codemagic-ci-cd/codemagic-docs/content/knowledge-base/generating-an-ssh-key.md

 ---
-description: Create a secure SSH key pair in your terminal
+description: How to create a secure SSH key pair in terminal
 title: Generating an SSH key
 weight: 1
 ---